 “I have been looking into a password manager like Keepass or LastPass since they were recommended by other Redditors on the thread, but I haven’t yet installed any,” Zed says.
 “Still want to do some research before going into that.”

 Finally, change your passwords when appropriate.
 Older security guidelines suggested changing passwords every 30 to 180 days based on how long it took to brute force a password–to guess every possible combination of characters–but the best advice now is to change them any time a data breach has affected a company with which you have an account.
 Again, password managers can come in handy here.
 Some not only help you store passwords, but can also generate random unique passwords on your behalf.

 Always enable two-factor authentication (2FA) and/or two-step verification on your accounts when possible.
 These security measures require anyone logging into one of your accounts from a new or unfamiliar device to verify their identity through some alternative means.

-2FA includes technologies like smart cards, Yubikeys, and biometric cans to verify your identity.
+2FA includes technologies like smart cards, Yubikeys, and biometric scans to verify your identity.